karthik-33/karthik-33.github.io/_posts/2017-02-20-Caterpillar-tube-assembly-pricing.md

 I want to briefly discuss some learnings from planning and executing this project.

 Firstly, coming up with a methodical high-level plan of attack really helped.
 Without this, it would have been easy to get lost in the weeds of EDA, model building or optimization without making timely progress.
 It also helped to set clear lower and upper bounds for model performance targets.
 Any model that performs worse than the lower bound is useless.
-And the upper bound helps guide decision-making along the way - for ex. is it worth spending more time on model optimization.
+And the upper bound helps guide decision-making along the way - for ex. would the model get any better if additional time is spent on model optimization.

 <img src = "../img/methodology.svg">